Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Prismuth for the fog sprite

 ## Changelog
+v1.3alpha27
+- fixed the cold repeating itself
+- fog fade in/out is slowed down
+- easter egg removed

+v1.3alpha3
+- easter egg added - the desert has snow in real time Dec 15 til Jan 4.
+- a new fade in/out method of fog has been added, and the lighting system should work normally

 v1.3alpha2
 - Architecture change - now uses an interface to streamline adding new weathers to draw mechanics
 - Fog can now also be at night also.